subject matter

 In my practice I deal with inherited modernism, and I use the self as a site of research: how do I embody my conditions, how do I respond when I change those?
 Born in the post-industrial city of Eindhoven β self-proclaimed 'Brainport' and 'Design Capital' of the Benelux β I feel like I grew up with modernism and tech-optimism running through my veins.
 As a smart and male kid, I've come to know the desire for control, for independence, for overview all too well β every time I feel overwhelmed, stressed or threatened.
 I read my practice as a way of dealing with these inherited modernist desires in a relational world.

+I work within artistic and academic contexts.
 I hold an MSc Philosophy of Science, Technology and Society from University Twente, and an MA Contextual Design from Design Academy Eindhoven.
-I work within artistic and academic contexts.
 I've presented work at Dutch Design Week, Noorderlicht, Economia Festival, Sandberg Institute; collaborated with parties like Stichting Toekomstbeeld der Technologie, Today Art Foundation; published essays in Robida Magazine, Designo, C Magazine, and academically I worked on papers for the DIS, CHI, and HTR conferences.

 I currently teach at the MA Critical Inquiry Lab of Design Academy Eindhoven, and co-run Extra Practice, a shared artist space in Rotterdam.